-If the sharing password is also the same as the Windows password, authentication will not work since the Windows system will automatically use its account information for USB access.

-• If the sharing password is different from the Windows password, the Windows system will be unable to remember your credentials and you will always be required to enter the sharing password for USB access.

-- 2. Specify the folder(s) to enable authentication. - If you want to enable authentication for all folders, simply leave Share All enabled.
+- If the sharing password is also the same as the Windows password, authentication will not work since the Windows system will automatically use its account information for USB access. - If the sharing password is different from the Windows password, the Windows system will be unable to remember your credentials and you will always be required to enter the sharing password for USB access. - 2.
+Specify the folder(s) to enable authentication. - If you want to enable authentication for all folders, leave Share All enabled, and toggle on Enable Authentication.

-If you want to enable authentication for specific folders, disable Share All and click Add to specify the folders.
+• If you want to enable authentication for specific folders, disable Share All and click Add to specify the folders, and select Enable Authentication.